 The Beyond Kin Project and Method

-The Beyond Kin Project was conceived by Donna Cox Baker and Frazine K. Taylor in 2016 as:
+The Beyond Kin Project was conceived by Donna Cox Baker and Frazine K. Taylor in 2016 as:a way to encourage and facilitate the documentation of enslaved populations, particularly by recruiting the resources and efforts of the descendants of slaveholders.

 The Project provides a specific method for documenting slaveholder/enslaved person connections using existing software tools, such as Ancestry family trees.
 It also provides the ability to share data via a Research Directory.